cat and dog resting

 MFOA History / Timeline

-Maine Friends of Animals (MFOA) is Maine’s largest and leading animal protection organization.
+Maine Friends of Animals (MFOA) is a 501 c3 non-profit and Maine’s largest and leading animal protection organization.
 Our mission is to promote the humane treatment of animals through education, advocacy and legislation.

-MFOA was founded in 1997 by former legislator and longtime animal protection advocate Robert Fisk, Jr., when he found that animals (i.e., protection) had no real voice in the Maine legislature.
-There was little or no organized effort or effective structure in which animal issues could be advanced.
+MFOA was founded in 1997 by former legislator and longtime animal protection advocate Robert Fisk, Jr., when as a legislator, found that animals (i.e., protection) had no real voice in the Maine legislature.
+There was little or no organized effort or affective structure in which animal issues could be advanced.
 The initial goals of MFOA were to create a statewide organization, increase public awareness of animal protection issues and effectively engage the legislative process.

 Today, MFOA has an active Board and staff working together with 1,500 supporters statewide to move animal protection issues to the forefront in the legislature and with the public in general.
 This has provided MFOA with the ability to organize and develop two-year campaigns to educate, advocate, coordinate and support accompanying legislation.
-Major MFOA initiatives / issues include revamping the State Animal Welfare Program; providing legislative and media attention to the cruelty of coyote killing programs and the treatment of circus elephants, leading, with HSUS, a statewide referendum to ban the hunting of Maine black bears with the use of bait, hounds and traps where MFOA offices served as state headquarters.
-We have initiated major legisltive campaigns to ban canned hunting, puppy mills, wildlife trapping and harness racing/slaughter, and we are proud of the eleven separate successful pieces of legislation that have improved the lives of Maine’s dogs and cats.
-MFOA has led the way in Maine.
+Major MFOA initiatives / issues began with increasing the penalties for animal cruelty, revamping the State Animal Welfare Program; bringing attention to the cruelty of coyote killing programs and the treatment of circus elephants; and with HSUS, leading a statewide referendum to ban the hunting of Maine black bears with the use of bait, hounds and traps where MFOA offices served as state headquarters.
+MFOA has initiated major legisltive campaigns to ban canned hunting, puppy mills, wildlife trapping and harness racing/horse slaughter, and we are proud of the eleven separate successful pieces of legislation that have improved the lives of Maine’s companion animals, especially dogs.
+MFOA has led the way.
 Never easy, but tirelessly speaking up for animals.

-in recent years, MFOA has passed legislation that provides for the well-being of companion animals in contested divorces, offers a second-in-the-nation courtroom animal advocacy program in animal cruelty cases; bans selling dogs and cats in Maine pet shops; makes post possession of an animal by someone previously convicted of animal cruelty a criminal offense; and a law that helps protect pets abandoned by tenants.
+In recent years, MFOA has passed legislation that creates a second-in-the-nation courtroom animal advocacy program in animal cruelty cases; bans selling dogs and cats in Maine pet shops; makes post conviction possession of an animal a criminal offense; provides the court criteria in deciding the well-being of the pet in a contested divorce; and addresses tenant abandoned pets.

-With 25 years of legislative action and the above flurry of bills, the pre-eminent national animal law organization for animal protection, the Animal Legal Defense Fund, has named Maine #1 in the nation for its animal welfare laws, for three years in a row!
-MFOA has been recognized in having set the standard for legislation at the state level.
+With that flurry of bills, the pre-eminent national animal law organization for animal protection, the Animal Legal Defense Fund, named Maine #1 in the nation for its animal welfare laws, for three years in a row (2020-2022); and it remains #2.
+MFOA has been recognized as model for a state-based animal protedction organization and for its legislation at the state level.

-MFOA’s scope is wide, spending considerable time researching, writing, assembling fact sheets, testimony, etc. for all the issues listed above and many more.
+MFOA’s scope of issues is wide, spending considerable time researching, writing, assembling fact sheets, creating testimony, etc. for all the issues listed above and many more.
 Materials must be designed for the general public, our supporters, media and legislators.
-MFOA programs include our 20-year commitment to our ‘Dogs Chained for Life’, a Pet Club for elementary and middle school age students, Franky’s Law courtroom advcoates, while always looking to partner with other state and national animal welfare and protection organizations.
+MFOA programs include our 25-year commitment to our ‘Dogs Chained for Life’, a Pet Club for elementary and middle school age students, Franky’s Law courtroom advcoates, while also partnering with other state and nationals animal proetction organizations.

 MFOA is also an education and resource center.
-Our offices in Falmouth are home to animal protection articles, files, magazines, legislative history since 1997, books, videos, DVDs and other electronic resources.
-We can assist those who might like to learn more about the issues at the office or help you in tabling at a local school or community event, county fair, conference, political event, etc. MFOA’s Volunteer Program can assist you in outreach education and MFOA involvement, either at our office or in your community.
-Education leads to advocacy, which leads to public awareness, which leads to successful legislation, all helping the advancement of animal protection.
+Our offices in Falmouth are home to animal protection articles, files, magazines, legislative history since 1997, books, videos, DVDs and other online resources.
+We can assist those who might like to learn more about the issues at the office or help you in establishing an event in your area.
+MFOA’s Volunteer Program can assist you in greater MFOA involvement.

-Maine Friends of Animals has achieved a deal over the past 25 plus years, but there is still much more to do for Maine’s companion, farm and wild animals.
+Maine Friends of Animals has achieved much over the past 25 plus years, but there is still much more to do for Maine’s companion, farm and wild animals, and those who mistreat animals have not gone away.
 We are a broad-based organization that welcomes conservative (animal welfare), moderate (animal protection) and liberal (animal rights) advocates.
-The more individuals who engage in the animal protection movement, at any level, and the more organized we are in working together, the more we will be able to accomplish as we continue to strive to become a more humane state for animals.
+The more individuals who engage in the movement, at any level, and the more organized we are in working together, the more we will be able to accomplish as we continue to strive to become a more humane state and bring animal protection into mainstream thinking.

 See YouTube MFOA: THE FIRST 15 YEARS